You’ve got big dreams but are scared of starting your own business.

 3. Map out your dream life

 Does it include being able to eat breakfast with your kids every day?
 Maybe you have the freedom to travel the world and give your kids those life experiences.
+Is it the people impacted by the business?
+Is it generational wealth you will build for your family?

 Whatever it is, don’t hold back.
 Your brain is going to try to tell you that some things aren’t possible but write them down anyway.